 Findings on inhibition of return across people show that perception action matching can induce inhibition of return mechanisms for locations an observed actor attended to (Welsh et al., 2005).
 Inhibition of return refers to the phenomenon that it takes individuals more time to detect a target when it appears in the same location as another stimulus presented shortly before the target.
 Welsh and colleagues (2005; 2007) demonstrated that observing a person

 respond to a target in a particular location slowed down an observer’s response to a target appearing at the same location.
 This between-person inhibition of return effect suggests that inhibitory attention processes can be triggered by mere action observation.
 The results of a recent study by Frischen, Loach, and Tipper (2009) also support this conclusion.
 This study demonstrated that observing another’s actions triggered inhibitory attention processes of negative priming.
 Interestingly, in the observation condition the inhibitory processes followed the observed actor’s spatial reference frame and not the observer’s spatial reference frame.

+Overall, then, there is a rich body of evidence for three sources of emergent coordination and an open question about a fourth source, common affordances.
+Note that the evidence we have reviewed so far mainly concerns non-joint action situations where participants were not instructed to act together and where coordination among agents was not beneficial to performing the task and in some cases may have degraded performance.
+This raises two questions.
+First, what evidence is there that emergent coordination occurs when agents are performing a joint action?
+Second, how (if at all) could emergent coordination facilitate joint action?
+We now address these questions in turn.

 3.2 Emergent coordination during joint action